10 People Maximum

 11:30 AM - We go shopping...

 We head out and visit the local plaza on our way to the butcher, baker, and wine shop.
-Along the way we will stop to admire some of the local street art.
+Along the way, we will stop to admire some of the local street art and introduce you to some neighborhood and Argentine history.

 01:30 PM - Argentina’s unofficial national cocktail.